trailofbits/irene3/challenge-readmes/INSTALL.md

 ## Enabling the GUI

+If you have not created a project by this point create one with `File -> New Project`

 Import the arm challenge by doing `Import File -> Select chal10-arm.gzf`.

 Open the program and you will be asked to configure new extensions.
 Select yes and click the blue check mark next to `AnvillGraphPlugin` and hit Ok.